Marvin Davis (Canadian football)

-Marvin Davis is a former gridiron football linebacker, defensive lineman and Grey Cup champion.
+Marvin Eugene Davis (born May 25, 1952) is a former gridiron football linebacker, defensive lineman and Grey Cup champion.

-Davis played his college football at Southern University and began his career in 1974 with the National Football League's Houston Oilers, where he played 13 games as a back-up.
-He then joined the World Football League's Shreveport Steamer for 1975.
+Davis played his college football at Southern University and began his career in 1974 with the National Football League (NFL)'s Houston Oilers, where he played 13 games as a back-up.
+He then joined the World Football League (WFL)'s Shreveport Steamer for 1975.
 In 1976, he moved to Canada with the Montreal Alouettes and was part of their 1977 Grey Cup winning team.
 He finished his career in 1978 with the Hamilton Tiger-Cats and Winnipeg Blue Bombers.